section77/eggbot77/inkscape_1.x_extension/README.en.md

 [  +0,037042] cdc_acm 3-1:1.0: ttyACM0: USB ACM device
 ```

 The important pieces you can extract from the above: Your device is now available as `/dev/ttyACM0`.
-You can now check the rights which are needed to access this device:
+You can now check the permissions which are needed to access this device:

 ```
 $ ls -la /dev/ttyACM0